syncfusion-content/maui-docs/MAUI/Chat/swiping.md

 ## Reset Swipe view Programmatically

-The `SfChat` allows you to cancel the swipe programmatically by calling the `SfChat.ResetSwipeOffset` method in the `SfChat.SwipeEnded` event.
+The `SfChat` allows you to cancel the swipe programmatically by calling the `ResetSwipeOffset` method in the `SwipeEnded` event.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="5" %}